 Law of Diminishing Marginal Utility Graph

-We can see the graph that shows that as more goods or goods are consumed, their marginal utility decreases becoming in some cases negative (the marginal utility in green color can be seen in the image).
+We can see the graph of law of diminishing marginal utility, which shows that as more goods or goods are consumed, their marginal utility decreases becoming in some cases negative (the marginal utility in green color can be seen in the image).

 This theory is applied more in capitalist societies where the accumulation of a good or goods is a common element of these and allows identifying marginal utilities that diminish with the passage of time forming utility curves with negative slope.